squaredx/blaze-server/README.md

+#Battlefield 3 Blaze Server
-The required files are in the 'data' directory.
+_the following will be unnecessary in future updates_ The required files are in the 'data' directory.
 The server must be compiled manually.

 Make sure you edit the personaref value (_StartGame.bat) so that it matches the user ID of the user you want to authenticate with (Blaze.Server.yml).